-An object is a group of related functions and potentially opaque internal states.
-Fungw is not object oriented in the sense that each object is an independent entity in a flat list of objects and there's no inheritance or other complex relationship between objects.
+An object is a group of related functions and opaque internal states.
+Fungw is not object oriented in the modern sense: each object is an independent entity in a flat list of functions and there's no inheritance or other complex relationship between objects.
 Each object has a name that is unique within the fungw context.
 If the object has internal states, these states can be accessed only through function calls the object provides.

 In the example drawn above, the application keeps two independent fungw contexts: context1 (green, right) and context2 (green, left).
 Each context hosts two objects (purple).
 Context's obj1 is a fawk script that provides 3 functions (foo, bar and baz) and has some internal states (fawk global variables).
 The other object in context1 is implemented in lua.
 Context2 has a similar setup.
 Context2

 Both context1 and context2 loaded hello.lua, but these are two separate instances, because they are in two separate objects.
 Although the object names match (obj2), the objects are in two separate contexts.
 Thus the two instances of hello.lua will not share any lua code or variables (but are loaded in memory as duplicates).

 The application may call function fungw foo() within a context.
 If it is called in context1, it's obj1, foo.awk's foo().
 If it's called in context2m it's obj1, bar.lua's foo().
 Once a function is called within a context, it may do further calls, but those calls will always stay within the same context.